HinaKhan94/math-junior/README.md

 ![Mockup responsive image](assets/readme-images/responsive-mockup.png)

-**Math Junior** is a quiz where the user can test his math knowledge.
+**Math Junior** is a quiz game made where the user can test his math knowledge.
 The quiz is targeted to kids who are learning basic mathematical expressions(addition, subtraction, multiplication and division).
 Math junior is a fully responsive JavaScript quiz game that will allow users to test their knowledge of math by selecting through 4 categories.

 ## Features
 ### *Existing Features*